eduvpn/documentation/API_V3.md

 disconnect/connect again restoring the VPN and possibly renewing the authorization when e.g. the authorization was revoked.

+# TODO

+- make `public_key` parameter MUST for `/connect`, irrespective of whether the profile is OpenVPN or WireGuard, just won't be used in case of OpenVPN;
+- talk about limits for the API, for example 1 user can only be online _n_ times;
+- API returns *same* configuration when client calls `/connect` multiple times all other things being equal (only WireGuard);

 # Notes

 - we should probably rename the `/connect` call to `/setup` or `/register`, or